lichaozhy/tjucs-airank-2025/document/blog/article/ce2e6e89-0e85-4366-8c1a-c44bb8556c1a/README.md

 - **Embodied Navigation**: Navigation

-Each sample in the dataset contains: a multimodal context description (text/image/point cloud), 3D scene information (scene graph or point cloud representation), and a corresponding question answer.
+Each sample in the dataset contains: a multimodal context description (text/image/point cloud), 3D scene information (scene graph or point cloud representation), and a corresponding question-answer.
 The core objective is to evaluate the model's reasoning capability under "concrete context + 3D scene constraints".

 Below is an example QA for an existence question.

 - **Question**:

   - **Robot Information**:

 	  - Located in a 3D kitchen scene, coordinates [-2.377, 1.276, 0.0]

 	  - Orientation angle is 1.726 (facing a specific direction)

 	  - Current status: Emptying the trash can

   - **Scene Structured Text Representation**:

 	  - Yoga mat: Located at [-2.882, 1.72, 0.677], green, cylindrical, foam material

 	  - Other items: Kitchen island, chairs, books, trash can, etc., totaling dozens of objects

   - **Test Question**: Can I find a [yoga mat image] in front of me?

 - **Standard Answer**: "no"